A genuine test for hyperuniformity: Introduction

-Hyperuniformity of a stationary point process is a second order property, and it can be defined in either real or Fourier space.
-In the former case, a point process is said to be hyperuniform if, in the limit of large window sizes, the variance of the number of points in an observation window grows more slowly than the volume of the window.
-An alternative definition is that the so-called {\em structure factor} (see \cite{hansen_theory_2013} and \eqref{SFgeneral}) vanishes for small wave vectors.
-The structure factor is essentially the Fourier transform of the reduced {\em pair correlation function}, which is a key concept of the theory of point processes \cite{CSKM13,LastPenrose17}.
+Hyperuniformity of a stationary point process is a second-order property and can be defined in either real or Fourier space.
+In real space, a point process is said to be hyperuniform if, in the limit of large window sizes, the variance of the number of points within a window grows more slowly than the volume of the window.
+Alternatively, in Fourier space, hyperuniformity is characterized by the vanishing of the so-called {\em structure factor} at small wave vectors (see \cite{hansen_theory_2013} and \eqref{SFgeneral}).
+The structure factor is essentially the Fourier transform of the reduced {\em pair correlation function}, which plays a central role in the theory of point processes~\cite{CSKM13,LastPenrose17}.

-Both of these definitions allow for ad hoc tests of hyperuniformity based on heuristic principles, and such tests have so far been used in the applied literature.
-A straightforward approach is to estimate the variance of the number of points as a function of the window size, see, e.g.,~\cite{dreyfus_diagnosing_2015, nizam_dynamic_2021}.
-However, such a {\em real space sampling} requires heuristic rules that avoid a significant overlap between sampling windows~\cite{klatt_characterization_2016, torquato_local_2021}.
-While a rigorous test of hyperuniformity could be defined using independent samples for each observation window, such a procedure would require millions of samples~\cite{torquato_local_2021}, which is unrealistic for practical applications.
+These definitions have led to various ad hoc tests of hyperuniformity based on heuristic principles, which have been widely used in applied research.
+A straightforward approach estimates the variance of the number of points as a function of the window size~\cite{dreyfus_diagnosing_2015, nizam_dynamic_2021}.
+However, this {\em real space method} requires heuristic rules that avoid a significant overlap between sampling windows~\cite{klatt_characterization_2016, torquato_local_2021}.
+While a rigorous test of hyperuniformity could be designed using independent samples for each observation window, such an approach would require millions of samples~\cite{torquato_local_2021}, making it impractical for real-world applications.

-An alternative approach is to extrapolate the structure factor in the limit of small wave vectors~\cite{dreyfus_diagnosing_2015,atkinson_critical_2016, klatt_universal_2019}.
-The usual heuristic approach consists in using a least-squares fit that does not account for the non-negativity of the structure factor and hence does not result in a rigorous significance test.
-This inconsistency is avoided in a recent preprint \cite{HGBL22} that provides a detailed comparison of different estimators of the structure factor.
-However, similar to the real space sampling outlined above, also this hypothesis test comes at the price of requiring an independent sample for each data point.
+An alternative common approach involves extrapolating the structure factor in the limit of small wave vectors~\cite{dreyfus_diagnosing_2015,atkinson_critical_2016, klatt_universal_2019}.
+Typically, this is done via a least-squares fit, which does not enforce the non-negativity constraint of the structure factor, preventing it from serving as a rigorous significance test.
+This drawback is avoided in a recent work~\cite{HGBL22} that provides a detailed comparison of different estimators of the structure factor and essentially restricts an empirical test to the smallest accessible wavenumber.
+However, similar to real space sampling, this approach also requires an independent sample for each data point and does not extrapolate the structure factor to the origin.